 Our first step is to build fighting unions, not talk-shops that build careers for professional union bureaucrats.
 And we need to organize across unions, as a class, to fight for a sane society that puts people first.
 That is what real socialism is – billions of people working together to take care of one another.

 As a socialist, I have written many articles and several pamphlets, including Striking Flint, a narrative history of the GM sit-down strike.
 As a physician, I have explored the link between society and health in my newsletter, Trauma and Illness and in my second book, SICK and SICKER: Essays on Class, Health and Health Care (2010).

 My first book, POWER and Powerlessness (2006), integrated my experience as a physician with my experience as a socialist.
-It also brought me into contact with other health workers.
-In the fall of 2007, we organized ourselves as International Health Workers for People Over Profit.
+However, there is a Grand Canyon between theory and practice.

 Capitalism has shown how ruthless it can be in driving down living standards in order to enrich a few.
 Capitalists can keep doing this as long as they can prevent workers from knowing their real power, and by discrediting socialists who remind them of it.

 In January, 2014, I launched ReMarx Publishing to fill a void among left-wing publishers.
 One can find many useful books about capitalism, socialism, and working-class history.
 However, many of them are long, academic, and difficult to read.
 There is a reason for that.

 After the capitalist class began attacking the gains of the 1960s, many socialists sought refuge on university and college campuses.
 This strategy kept marxism alive, but the call to action got lost in the bottomless pit of academia.

 As more people move into action against the system that oppresses them, they need shorter publications that are easy to read, get to the point, and offer some way forward.